Relayyl6/blog-API/readme.md

-Here's the updated README.md file based on your provided code:

 # Article API with Node.js, Fastify, and MongoDB

 A high-performance RESTful API for managing articles built with Node.js, Fastify framework, and MongoDB database.